W04 Assignment: Picture Album Enhancement

 Overview

-This assignment applies the concepts presented in the learning activities to enhance a previous assignment by incorporating lazy loading and by making the webpage responsive to user interaction by filtering the displayed temple data.
+This assignment applies the learning activities to enhance a previous assignment by adding native lazy loading and making the webpage responsive to user interaction through filtering the displayed temple data.

 Associated Course Learning Outcomes